-When you have been injured in a San Francisco car accident, you are likely feeling stressed, worried, and overwhelmed.
-We understand that the medical bills are piling up and you may not be able to work and provide for your family while recovering from your injuries.
+When you have been injured in a San Francisco car accident, you may be feeling stressed and overwhelmed.
+We understand that the medical bills can add up quickly, and you may be unable to work while recovering from your injuries.

-If your accident was caused, even partially, by the negligence of another party, you have the right to seek compensation for your damages.
-You need an experienced San Francisco car accident attorney with a proven record of success to help you recover the maximum compensation possible.
+If your accident was caused, even partially, by the negligence of another party, you may have the right to seek compensation.
+An experienced San Francisco car accident attorney can help you pursue compensation.

 Why Choose Jacoby & Meyers?

-At Jacoby & Meyers Injury Lawyers, our San Francisco personal injury lawyers have been protecting the rights of accident victims for 53 years.
+At Jacoby & Meyers Injury Lawyers, our San Francisco personal injury lawyers have represented accident victims for 53 years.
 Stephen Meyers and Leonard Jacoby opened the first location in 1972.
-We have recovered more than $2 billion in settlements and awards, so we know how to win big for our clients.
+The firm reports more than $2 billion in settlements and awards recovered on behalf of clients.*

 Ratings & Awards*